dev-aritra/clean-code-developer-checklist/README.md

   - We need to make sure that the statements within our function are all at the same level of abstraction.

 - [x] **The Stepdown Rule**
-  -  When we can read the program, descending one level of abstraction at a time as we read down the list of functions.
+  - The abstraction of a class should decrease as we go reading downwards.

 - [x] **Switch statement should be buried in a low-level class, should appear only once, to create polymorphic objects and is never repeated**
   - For example it can be in an `Abstract Factory`, but not to be seen anywhere else.

-- [x] **Functions should have at max 3 arguments**
+- [x] **Try to have functions with 3 arguments**
+  - Try to keep no of arguments to 3/4.
+  - It should never go beyond 4.

 - [x] **If a function is going to transform its input argument, the transformation should appear as the return value**
+  - If a function does transformation operation of it's input, then the output of that function should be the transformed value
+  - If a function is doing a transform of the input, it should do that that only.

 - [x] **Flag arguments should be avoided**
   - It does one thing if the flag is `true` and another if the flag is `false`, hence violating Single Responsibility.